mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

   will be `other fees` + `1000` lamports as application fees.
 So the payer pays 100 lamports for the account as application fees and 900 lamports is an overpayment.
 The 900 lamports will be transferred back to the user even if the transaction succeeds or fails.
-The 100 lamports will be transferred to each account in all cases except if the transaction is successful and the program issued a rebate.
+The 100 lamports will be transferred to `accA` in all cases except if the transaction is successful and the program issued a rebate.

 * Fees underpaid case: